mistlp74/006_A3R3T5_0_2_VideoEditor/README.md

-# WebcamEffectsRecorder
+# VideoEditor

 ## Description

-**WebcamEffectsRecorder** is a simple desktop application using Python and Tkinter that allows you to view your webcam feed with real-time effects, adjust brightness, convert to grayscale, invert colors, and record video with the selected effect.
+**VideoEditor** is a simple desktop application using Python and Tkinter that allows you to view your webcam feed with real-time effects, adjust brightness, convert to grayscale, invert colors, and record video with the selected effect.

 ---